PaponAhasan/Data-Structures-and-Algorithms/Greedy/Introduction.md

 ```
 - The greedy method is one of the strategies like Divide and conquer used to solve the problems.

-- The greedy method is one of the strategies like Divide and conquer used to solve the problems.
+- This method is used for solving optimization problems.
   [ An optimization problem is a problem that demands either maximum or minimum results. ]
 ```
 ### Example